scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

 ![](.//media/createcalcbuilder.png)

-iv.
-In the editor dialogue select "Calculated Measure" and create a
+In the editor dialogue select "Calculated Measure" and create a formula of Days Between/ Number of Incidents.
+As you type, SAC will
-    formula of Days Between/ Number of Incidents.
-As you type, SAC will propose options to you.
+    propose options to you.
 Name the measure "Average Days Between".

 ![](.//media/image30.png)

-v.
 Change the chart to a Combination Column and Line chart.
 You will see you have 2 values under the Columns Axis.
 Drage the "Average Days Between" down under the "Line Axis" so that your chart matches the screenshot below.

 ![](.//media/image31.png)